Peripheral subgroups of Kleinian groups: Introduction

 \end{ex} \begin{ex} The space of Kleinian groups which uniformise $ (1;2)$-compression bodies~\cite{lackenbypurcell13,elzenaar24c} is a subset of the set of groups generated by the parameterised triple of matrices

-\end{ex} The spaces parameterised by the maps of \cref{ex:rileychar} and \cref{ex:12cbchar} are very convenient to work with from the point of view of algebra: the maps are low-degree and defined over $ \Q $.
+\end{ex} The spaces parameterised by the maps of \cref{ex:rileychar} and \cref{ex:12cbchar} are very convenient to work with from the point of view of algebra: the maps are low-degree and defined over $ \Q $, and the image groups are all non-conjugate so they define parameterisations of sections of the character variety.
 However, from the point of view of geometry, these spaces are not very well-behaved: the discreteness locus in each is a complicated fractal subset which is very hard to compute.
 In the case of \cref{ex:rileychar}, the estimation of bounds on the discreteness locus has occupied authors from as early as the 1950s to the present day, see the discussion in~\cite{ems24bd}.
-In general the locus of discreteness within a $\PSL(2,\C)$-character variety is a highly non-algebraic subset that is known to be topologically wild~\cite{bromberg11,ohshika20}.
-Attempting to study the relationship between algebra and geometry in examples like these leads to the motivating problem of the paper. \begin{discprob*} Let $ G $ be a Kleinian group which admits deformations, and let $ t \mapsto G_t $ be an algebraic parameterisation of a subset of $ X(G) = \Hom(G,\PSL(2,\C))\git\PSL(2,\C) $, where $ G_0 = G $.
+In general the locus of discreteness within a $\PSL(2,\C)$-character variety is a highly non-algebraic subset that is known to have topologically wild closure~\cite{bromberg11,ohshika20}.
+Attempting to study the relationship between algebra and geometry in examples like these leads to the motivating problem of the paper. \begin{discprob*} Let $ G $ be a Kleinian group which admits deformations, and let $ t \mapsto G_t $ be an algebraic parameterisation of a subset of the character variety $ X(G) = \Hom(G,\PSL(2,\C))\git\PSL(2,\C) $, where $ G_0 = G $.
 The problem is, when given a parameter value $ t \in \C^n $, to decide whether $ \H^3/G_t $ is quasi-isometric to $ \H^3/G_0 $.
 We can rephrase this in view of quasiconformal deformation theory: let $ U $ be the subset of $ \C^n $ consisting of all parameters $ s $ such that $ G_s $ is discrete, and let $ U^0 $ be the connected component of $ \operatorname{int} U $ that contains $0$; then the problem is to determine whether $ t $ lies in $ U^0 $. \end{discprob*}